philips-labs/terraform-aws-github-runner/README.md

 Besides these permissions, the lambdas also need permission to CloudWatch (for logging and scheduling), SSM and S3.
 For more details about the required permissions see the [documentation](./modules/setup-iam-permissions/README.md) of the IAM module which uses permission boundaries.

-### Major configuration options.
+### Major configuration options

-To be able to support a number of use-cases the module has quite a lot of configuration options.
-We try to choose reasonable defaults.
+To be able to support a number of use-cases, the module has quite a lot of configuration options.
+We tried to choose reasonable defaults.
 Several examples also show the main cases of how to configure the runners.

 - Org vs Repo level.
-You can configure the module to connect the runners in GitHub on an org level and share the runners in your org.
-Or set the runners on repo level and the module will install the runner to the repo.
+You can configure the module to connect the runners in GitHub on an org level and share the runners in your org, or set the runners on repo level and the module will install the runner to the repo.
 There can be multiple repos but runners are not shared between repos.
 - Multi-Runner module.
 This modules allows you to create multiple runner configurations with a single webhook and single GitHub App to simplify deployment of different types of runners.
 Refer to the [ReadMe](.modules/../modules/multi-runner/README.md) for more information to understand the functionality.
 - Workflow job event.
 You can configure the webhook in GitHub to send workflow job events to the webhook.
 Workflow job events were introduced by GitHub in September 2021 and are designed to support scalable runners.
 We advise using the workflow job event when possible.
 - Linux vs Windows.
 You can configure the OS types linux and win.
 Linux will be used by default.
 - Re-use vs Ephemeral.
 By default runners are re-used, until detected idle.
 Once idle they will be removed from the pool.
 To improve security we are introducing ephemeral runners.
 Those runners are only used for one job.
-Ephemeral runners are only working in combination with the workflow job event.
+Ephemeral runners only work in combination with the workflow job event.
 For ephemeral runners the lambda requests a JIT (just in time) configuration via the GitHub API to register the runner.
 [JIT configuration](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-just-in-time-runners) is limited to ephemeral runners (and currently not supported by GHES).
-For non-ephemeral a registration token is requested always.
+For non-ephemeral runners, a registration token is always requested.
 In both cases the configuration is made available to the instance via the same SSM parameter.
 To disable JIT configuration for ephermeral runners set `enable_jit_config` to `false`.
 We also suggest using a pre-build AMI to improve the start time of jobs for ephemeral runners.
 - GitHub Cloud vs GitHub Enterprise Server (GHES).
 The runners support GitHub Cloud as well GitHub Enterprise Server.
-For GHES we rely on our community for support and testing.
-We have no possibility to test ourselves on GHES.
+For GHES, we rely on our community for support and testing.
+We at Philips have no capability to test GHES ourselves.
 - Spot vs on-demand.
 The runners use either the EC2 spot or on-demand life cycle.
 Runners will be created via the AWS [CreateFleet API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html).
 The module (scale up lambda) will request via the CreateFleet API to create instances in one of the subnets and of the specified instance types.
 - ARM64 support via Graviton/Graviton2 instance-types.
 When using the default example or top-level module, specifying `instance_types` that match a Graviton/Graviton 2 (ARM64) architecture (e.g. a1, t4g or any 6th-gen `g` or `gd` type), you must also specify `runner_architecture = "arm64"` and the sub-modules will be automatically configured to provision with ARM64 AMIs and leverage GitHub's ARM64 action runner.
 See below for more details.